 Hope you all had a good weekend! :)

-Posted in Desert, Food, Gluten Free • 1 Comment
+Posted in Dessert, Food, Gluten Free • 1 Comment

 Oh my it’s been a while!
 My laptops battery.. um kinda exploded.
 Inside my laptop.
 But I got a new battery for Christmas and I’m back in business!
 So expect a few belated holiday-themed posts in the next week or so.
 I hope you all had a wonderful Holiday!
 With the New Year right around the corner I thought I’d share my pink champagne ice cream recipe – it’s one of my favourites.